top of page

 DIRECTION

-The project is properly defined.
-Decisions are made with real information, not pressure or instinct.
-Internal capability is used where it adds value, external expertise is brought in where it’s needed, and unnecessary work is avoided.
+Decisions are made using data and experience, not instinct or urgency.
+Internal capability is used where it adds value, external expertise is brought in where it is genuinely needed avoiding unnecessary cost.

 Mark Stewart holding trolley_edited.jpg